 I remember how excited I was the day my invitation to join Ravelry arrived in my inbox on March 23, 2008 (Raveler #100880).
 I joined my friend Abby, who had patiently taught me to knit the year before — she was already showing off the colorwork mitts and baby sweaters she had made using patterns she discovered on the new site.
 While I was thrilled to further explore my newfound hobby, little did I know how much Ravelry would change my life and my career — as it has for fiber artists all over the world.

 This was several months after the social network had its beta launch in May 2007, filling a void in the knitting and crocheting world.
 Knitters had long been showing off their work and providing advice on blogs, Yahoo groups, and forums like Clara Parkes’s Knitter’s Review, and finding patterns via online magazines such as Knitty.
-But Ravelry founders Jessica and Casey Forbes saw the need for a central place to catalog and purchase designs, keep track of and show off projects and yarn stashes, and meet other knitters, crocheters, spinners, and weavers, without having to travel to festivals.
+But Ravelry founders Jessica and Cassidy Forbes saw the need for a central place to catalog and purchase designs, keep track of and show off projects and yarn stashes, and meet other knitters, crocheters, spinners, and weavers, without having to travel to festivals.
 The site now boasts more than seven million registered users.

 The couple decided from the start to receive support solely through small, fiber-related businesses, who can spend as little as a few dollars a month to advertise on the site and also sell patterns, with Ravelry taking a nominal percentage.
 They have kept that base of support for 10 years while continuing to expand resources and create a mobile version of the site.

 “We looked around a long time trying to find out how we could do advertising that wouldn’t feel yucky to us, in a way that would add content to the site and not distract from the content…not like, ‘Hey, there’s a lot of women on there, why don’t you put women’s razor ads or tampons or something on there,’“ Jessica said in an October 2016 interview with A Playful Day podcast.
-“Casey built an ad software for us because we just weren’t finding anything that would work for what we wanted to do…which was to have a lot of small advertisers with small budgets to see if that would give us enough money to survive.
+“Cassidy built an ad software for us because we just weren’t finding anything that would work for what we wanted to do…which was to have a lot of small advertisers with small budgets to see if that would give us enough money to survive.
 So we thought we would give it a shot and see if that would work — and it did.”

 Ravelry expanded the market considerably for knitwear designers.
 In the early 2000s, designer Kirsten Kapur used the experience gathered during a career in Manhattan’s garment district to start selling knitting patterns online.
 Prior to Ravelry’s launch, Kapur sold her patterns via her knitting blog.
 While a few non-bloggers left comments and purchased patterns, most of Kapur’s customers were other bloggers.